SpookyDervish/Spooky/README.md

 Speaking of Python, **Spooky** is built off it!

+For now I'm not gonna add the source code because of how much of an early stage it's in.

 ### Syntax

 The Syntax of **Spooky** is mostly similar to Python, where a print statement looks like this: